-Assistants to the Chief Judge shall have additional responsibilities such as timing of all Four Minute Freestyle flights, timing of super-slow rolls in Gliders, traffic safety, radio communications, and such other duties required by the Chief Judge.
+Assistants to the Chief Judge shall have additional responsibilities such as timing of all Four Minute Freestyle flights, traffic safety, radio communications, and such other duties required by the Chief Judge.

 To ensure accurate records for the Chief Judge and Assistant participation, the Chief Judge's name and IAC number, along with the name and IAC numbers of the two primary Chief Judge Assistants must be recorded on at least one of the Chief Judge Penalty Forms for each program.